project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 reference to the ``_Wire`` object and adding the component to the ``_Wire``\ 's list of sinks.

-We also define various subclasses of ``Gate`` are defined which, for the sake of convenience, simply define the lookup table to be used.
+We also define various subclasses of ``Gate`` which, for the sake of convenience, simply define the lookup table to be used.
 For example an AND-gate component is defined like so:

 .. literalinclude:: circuit_simulator.py
     :language: python